anmavrid/DesignBIP/README.md

 - [NodeJS](https://nodejs.org/en/) (v4.x.x recommended)
 - [MongoDB](https://www.mongodb.com/)

-Then, install the command line interface of [webgme](https://github.com/webgme/webgme-cli).

 Then, clone the `webgme-bip` repository and install packages with npm:
 ```
 npm install
 npm instal webgme
 ```
 Start mongodb locally by running the `mongod` executable in your mongodb installation (you may need to create a `data` directory or set `--dbpath`).

 Start the server locally
 ```
 npm start
 ```
 After the webgme server is up and there are no error messages in the console, open a valid address in the browser to start using the WebGME-BIP design studio.
 The default is http://127.0.0.1:8888/, you should see all valid addresses in the console.

 ## Alternative - No installation needed